tangowithcode/tango_with_django_2/manuscript/chapter-unix.md

     sibu:~ david$ ls
     code

 This shows us that there's something present our home directory called `code`, as we would expect.
-We can obtain more detailed information by adding a `l` switch to the end of the `ls` command - with `l` standing for *list*.
+We can obtain more detailed information by adding a `l` switch to the end of the `ls` command -- with `l` standing for *list*.

 {lang="text",linenos=off}
     sibu:~ david$ ls -l
-    drwxr-xr-x  2 david  grad  68  2 Apr 11:07 code
+    drwxr-xr-x  2 david  grad  68 21 Jul 15:00 code

 This provides us with additional information, such as the modification date (`2 Apr 11:07`), whom the file belongs to (user `david` of group `grad`), the size of the entry (`68` bytes), and the file permissions (`drwxr-xr-x`).
 While we don't go into file permissions here, the key thing to note is the `d` at the start of the string that denotes the entry is a directory.
 If we then add some files to our home directory and reissue the `ls -l` command, we then can observe differences in the way files are displayed as opposed to directories.

 {lang="text",linenos=off}
     sibu:~ david$ ls -l
-    drwxr-xr-x  2 david  grad      68  2 Apr 11:07 code
+    drwxr-xr-x  2 david  grad      68 21 Jul 15:00 code
-    -rw-r--r--@ 1 david  grad  303844  1 Apr 16:16 document.pdf
+    -rw-r--r--@ 1 david  grad  303844  2 Apr 16:16 document.pdf
     -rw-r--r--  1 david  grad      14  2 Apr 11:14 readme.md

 One final useful switch to the `ls` command is the `a` switch, which displays *all* files and directories.
 This is useful because some directories and files can be *hidden* by the operating system to keep things looking tidy.
 Issuing the command yields more files and directories!